Sanochez/Gastrella/docs/planning.md

 ## Business Case

 ### Problem statement
-We are aiming to build a web-app named Gastrella that allows users to engage by sharing reviews and comments so that even people with a restricted range of food can expand their palate without stepping out of their comfort zone.
+The issue with a lot of food-locator applications is that it excludes people with health and/or visual impairments etc. We are aiming to build a web-app named Gastrella that allows users to engage by sharing reviews and comments so that even people with a restricted range of food can expand their palate without stepping out of their comfort zone.

 There will be a chatbot assistant that provides suggestions for restaurants using the requirements you submit.
 It is also able to answer any health-related questions that the user may have.
 Our app gives recommendations based on these reviews, the location, and the food hygiene ratings database.

 ### Business benefits
 - Helps local restaurants improve their visibility.